hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-verify.md

 <p style="font-size: small;"><a href="/helion/openstack/carrier/install/pb/workarounds/">&#9664; HLM Post-Installation Tasks</a> | <a href="/helion/openstack/carrier/install/bm/overview/">&#9650; Installation Overview</a>  </p>

-# HP Helion OpenStack&#174; Carrier Grade (Beta): Verify the Installation
+# HP Helion OpenStack&#174; Carrier Grade (Beta): Verifying the HLM and DCN Installation

-Perform the following tasks to make sure the installation has been successful to this point.
+Perform the following tasks to make sure the installation of the HLM VM, HLM Cloud and DCN Cloud has been successful.

 ## SSH to the VSC node